 - How much attrition do you expect annually?

-Because you understand your membership funnel, you know how many leads are required to generate the desired number of new members, so you can begin setting your SMART goals.
+Once you understand your membership funnel, you know how many leads are required to generate the desired number of new members, so you can begin setting your SMART goals.

 What are SMART goals?